gblpedia/katacoda-scenarios/primehub-v3/step2.md

 `kubectl get svc -n ingress-nginx`{{execute T1}}

-When ingress-nginx pods are running, check https://[[HOST2_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com, the page should show `default backend - 404`.
+When ingress-nginx pods are running, check https://[[HOST2_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com, the page should show `404 Not Found`.
 Keep refreshing the page several times until you see it, don't be scared by the messages.